 When you are captaining the national side you will first be required to select a squad.
-In England's case, the default squad will be the centrally contracted players.
-Click the Test Squad tab to view these.
+Use the < > buttons to change between your current selected squad and the available players.
 In the main database, the name of these players will be highlighted in view.

 You may replace these players by clicking on their names and then selecting Add/Remove.